apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Internal cleanup and refactoring efforts to remove duplicate code, particularly when it comes to grouping `@AutoConfiguration` components.
 - Changes to the CAS Gradle build to allow more efficient caching of configuration and build artifacts and reduce overall build times.
+- Proxy ticket validation should now correctly resolve and determine the authenticated principal id.

 ## Library Upgrades